Pride & Prejudice (2005 film): Filming

-Production staff selected particularly grand-looking residences to better convey the wealth and power of certain characters.
-Locations included Chatsworth House in Derbyshire, the largest privately held country house in England with its spectacular rooms frescoed by Antonio Verrio.
-Chatsworth House is often believed to have been Austen's inspiration for the Darcy residence.
-Chatsworth and Wilton House in Salisbury stood in for Pemberley.
+Production staff selected particularly grand-looking residences to better convey certain characters' wealth and power.
+Locations include Chatsworth House in Derbyshire, the largest privately held country house in England, with rooms frescoed by Antonio Verrio.
+Many believe Chatsworth House to have been Austen's inspiration for Pemberley.
+Chatsworth and Wilton House in Salisbury stood in for it.
 After a search of various sites in England, the moated manor house Groombridge Place in Kent was chosen for Longbourn.
-Location manager Adam Richards believed Groombridge had an "immense charm" that was "untouched by post-17th Century development".
+Location manager Adam Richards said Groombridge had an "immense charm" that was "untouched by post-17th Century development".
 Reflecting Wright's choice of realism, Groombridge's interior was designed to be "shabby chic".
-Representing Netherfield Park was the late-18th century site Basildon Park in Berkshire, leading it to close for seven weeks to allow time for filming.
-Burghley House in Cambridgeshire stood in for Rosings, while the adjacent town of Stamford served as Meryton.
+Representing Netherfield Park was the late-18th-century site Basildon Park in Berkshire, leading it to close for seven weeks for filming.
+Burghley House in Lincolnshire stood in for Rosings, while the adjacent town of Stamford served as Meryton.
 Other locations included Haddon Hall (for The Inn at Lambton), the Temple of Apollo and Palladian Bridge of Stourhead (for the Gardens of Rosings), Hunsford (for Collins' parsonage and church) and Peak District (for Elizabeth and the Gardiners' tour).
 The first dance scenes were shot on a set in a potato warehouse in Lincolnshire with the employment of local townspeople as extras; this was the only set the crew built that was not already in existence.

 Music

-Italian composer Dario Marianelli wrote the film score.
-The soundtrack is performed by the French pianist Jean-Yves Thibaudet accompanied by the English Chamber Orchestra.
+Italian composer Dario Marianelli wrote the soundtrack.
+It is performed by the French pianist Jean-Yves Thibaudet accompanied by the English Chamber Orchestra.

-The early piano sonatas of Ludwig van Beethoven "became a point of reference" and "starting point" for the original score.
-Some pieces were inspired by the film's period, with the assumption that they could conceivably have been heard during that time and contained actual dance cues that were fitting for the late eighteenth century.
+The early piano sonatas of Ludwig van Beethoven "became a point of reference" and "starting point" for the score.
+Some pieces were inspired by the film's period, with the assumption that they could conceivably have been heard during that time and contained actual dance cues that befitted the late 18th century.
 Pieces that actors perform were composed first, before filming began.

-The soundtrack ultimately contained seventeen instrumental tracks of music organised in a different way from the film.
+The soundtrack contains 17 instrumental tracks of music organised in a different way from the film.